 4 Growth and expansion opportunities

 The value of being able to raise finance is in how it can be employed to serve the business.
-By having more finance potentially more readily available and on better terms than a private company, the public limited company ican be in an advantaged position to:
+By virtue of the additional finance that may be available to a public company, it can be in an better position to:

 5 Prestigious profile and confidence

 Whether deserved or not, having ‘plc’ at the end of a company name can add standing and prestige.
-There is a sense of status about a public limited company that its private company counterpart just doesn’t quite have, which can affect how the business is viewed.
+There is a sense of status about a public limited company that its private company counterpart just doesn’t quite have.
+This can influence how the business is viewed.
 While often more imagined than real, this perception of being more established, larger or more powerful can affect the behaviour of customers, suppliers and employees.

 Credibility and confidence are reinforced by: